quito418/quito418_blog/content/post/bwa-meme.md

 ### Better memory efficiency with contraction-based approach
-Fewer random memory access in index lookup
-- Predicting the position of LCP is done using learned-index with one or two random memory access
+- The LCP's position is efficiently predicted using a learned-index, typically requiring only one or two instances of random memory access.

-Memory access pattern becomes predictable
-- Binary search is performed from the predicted position.
-- Seed is searched near the longest common prefix (using linear or exponential search)
+- The memory access pattern becomes more predictable, with a binary search initiated from the predicted position and seeds searched near the LCP, either through linear or exponential methods.

 Putting together, contraction-based approach opens up various ways of improving memory-efficiency of exact match search in BWA-MEME (including data-locality in index and memory prefetching)

 ### Components of BWA-MEME for further improvment in memory-efficiency
-- Optimizing RMI structure for reference genome
+- Optimization of the RMI (Recursive Model Index) structure tailored for the reference genome.
-- Better data-locality: Suffix characters integrated into suffix array
+- Improved data locality, achieved by integrating suffix characters directly into the suffix array.
-- Re-use exact match search results
+- Efficient reuse of exact match search results, reducing redundant computations.

+### Runtime index building
+When disk I/O is limited, loading large index into memory can take significant time.
+To address this issue, BWA-MEME implemented an runtime index building that only loads suffix array and builds the other indices at start-up.
+The speed are equivalent to disk read of speed 3-5 GB per second.